The Great Escape: The Odyssey of Renault in Russia

 It was one of the greatest escapes ever.
 In November 2018, Carlos Ghosn, the French-Lebanese CEO of Renault and Nissan, was arrested by Japanese authorities in Tokyo and confined to his home while awaiting trial on charges of misuse of company funds.
 But a year later he disappeared from Tokyo, only to resurface in Lebanon.
 He had been smuggled out of his house by hired confederates, hidden in a large box intended for musical equipment, and whisked out of Japan on a private jet to Beirut.
 Lebanon has no extradition treaty with Japan, and despite all the efforts of the Japanese, Ghosn remains in Lebanon to this day, a wanted man nearly everywhere in the world.
 At the time of his arrest, Ghosn was one of the most famous men on the planet, a man of near rock-star status.
 Seldom has an international reputation exploded with such spectacular fireworks.

 But what does this have to do with Russia and with Western sanctions?
 Everything.
-Ghosn was the man who brought Renault to Russia at Putin’s invitation, and thus launched the French company on a fifteen-year, multibillion-dollar odyssey that ended with Putin’s invasion of Ukraine and Renault’s abrupt withdrawal from Russia, together with the other Western auto companies.
+Ghosn was the man who brought Renault to Russia at Putin’s invitation, and thus launched the French company on a fifteen-year, multi-billion-dollar odyssey that ended with Putin’s invasion of Ukraine and Renault’s abrupt withdrawal from Russia, together with the other Western auto companies.

 Their departure has left the Russian auto industry in a shambles.
 Russian factories, facing shortages of key components (notably those using semiconductors), have been forced to interrupt production, sometimes for months at a time, and some completely.
-Workers are being laid off or placed on part-time at reduced wages.
+Workers are being laid off or being made part-time at reduced wages.
 By July 2022, new-car sales had dropped by over 80% compared to July 2021, as over 120 000 unsold cars piled up in dealerships.

 The biggest casualty is the flagship AvtoVAZ complex in Tolyatti, a city on the Volga River, which employs over 32,000 workers and is Russia’s largest automobile producer.
 The French company Renault had been a partner at AvtoVAZ since 2004, and since 2012 it had been the controlling owner.
 The partnership was strongly supported by Putin, who played a major role in persuading Renault and its then-chairman Carlos Ghosn to take control of AvtoVAZ, a perennial money-loser inherited from Soviet times.